|electric tumblers and polishers||or kilns at electrickilns.co.uk or making jewellery at kitiki.co.uk|

 The final phase for polishing glass and stones uses a very fine zinc oxide paste mixed with small plastic pellets to help distribute it and stop it forming one lump.
 The powder isn't water soluble so the individual particles keep their integrity.

 The polish comes in a 200gm screw-top container.
 It's enough to put in a 950gm rubber drum.
-If you're comparing prices, some tumbler kits only include a small amount of polish.
+If you're comparing prices, some tumbler kits only include a small amount.
 It's not enough, and you'll have to buy more once you've experimented.

 Some polishes use cerium oxide.
 Cerium belongs to the group of elements known as the rare earth elements.
 To produce the polishing powder, about 80% of cerium oxide and 20% of other rare earths are used, resulting in a pink-ish powder.
 Unfortunately, it's more expensive and doesn't work any better unless the stones are very hard.